 A thought on Video Cards.

 Many software packages today rely heavily on the GPU (the graphics processor unit) great gaming display cards are often not very good at standard 2D graphics like CorelDRAW or Illustrator.
 However I've seen improvements with 6 GB and 8GB NVidia cards.
 If you're working hard with images and rendered effects like complex fills and tansparency the additional $100 has paid good dividends for me.
+If you have a laptop with an on mainboard graphics card and an additional perfromance card idsable thge on mainborad graphics card.

 This is what I use and it's just the choices I've made, I put the information out there for you to digest.